David Johnson Player Prop Bets for NFL Week 11 | Houston vs. Tennessee 11/21/2021

 Recent Performances

-- During his last three games, Johnson has taken 13 carries for 40 yards (13.3 per game).
+- Johnson has 13 carries for 40 yards (13.3 yards per game) over his last three outings.

-- He's also averaged 18.3 receiving yards per game, grabbing nine passes for 55 yards.

 Johnson's Houston Teammates